 Taking Pictures Along the Route / GPS/ GoPro / Phone

 Officially, you are not allowed to bring any of these devices to the race.
-However, based on our experience you can freely take pictures along the route.
-Please note that even though it is likely that there will be no problems with Phones, iPads and other devices that may have GPS capabilities (some GPS devices/watches were let through customs in previous years, while others were not), stand-alone GPS devices are not allowed.
+However, based on our experience you can freely take pictures along the route and bring devices with GPS.

-All runners will be required to report to the stadium at approximately 7.40am.
-Once you report to the stadium, runners will be brought into the stadium according to your marathon length where most of the spectators will already be seated so expect a very warm welcome!
+All runners will be required to report to the stadium at approximately 7.40 am.
+Runners will be brought into the stadium according to their marathon length where most of the spectators will already be seated so expect a very warm welcome!

 There will be a pre-race ceremony starting at 8am.
-The race is from 9am to 1pm, but it is likely that amateur runners will be given a 30-minute head start in order to ensure they make it back to the stadium within 4 hours.
-The roads will reopen to traffic at 1pm so all runners must report back to the stadium before then.
+The race lasts from 9.00 am to 13.30.
+The finish line for the amateur runners who run back to the stadium within 4 hours is inside the stadium, but in case of the amateur runners who run over 4 hours, it is outside the stadium.
+All runners must complete the race not later than at 13.30.
 Runners who still have some distance to go at the cut-off time will be escorted back to the stadium by bus.

-All runners are invited to participate in the race’s opening ceremony, which involves a lap of Kim Il Sung Stadium in front of a claping crowd.
-After the race has finished, there will be a post-race award ceremony starting at 1pm, where the top three in each category take their place on the stadium’s podium for the award ceremony and receiving medals and prizes.
-Eeach runner will get a certificate with a record of their time signifying completion of the course.
+All runners are invited to participate in the race’s opening ceremony, which involves a lap of Kim Il Sung Stadium in front of a clapping crowd.
+After the race has finished, there will be a post-race award ceremony, where the top three in each category take their place on the stadium’s podium for the award ceremony and receiving medals and prizes.

-All runners are required to wear an official marathon t-shirt which will be given to them in Pyongyang.
+All runners can choose between wearing an official marathon t-shirt provided by Marathon organizers or their own t-shirt free from big logos or national symbols.
 Runners will be expected to wear athletic clothes on the field.
 Once inside the stadium, runners will have approximately 15-20 minutes to change clothes and prepare for the race.
 In the evening before the marathon you’ll be given a number to pin (pins also will be given) to your shirt during the race.
 All runners must have a number affixed to their shirts.

-Foreign runners are prohibited from carrying American or Japanese flags or wearing clothing with writing deemed inappropriate or politically motivated.
+Foreign runners are prohibited from carrying national flags or wearing clothing with writing deemed inappropriate or politically motivated.
 The safest option is to wear solid colors, no pictures or slogans.

 The race starts and finishes at the